Updated on by Guest Post

 A Leader In Data

 This e-commerce platform doesn’t underestimate the importance of data, either.
-Shopify storefront owners have access to reports and analytics to keep the finger on the pulse of their e-commerce business.
+Shopify storefront owners have access to reports and analytics to keep their finger on the pulse of their e-commerce business.

 They can see what visitors are looking at, how long they’re staying on a particular page, what items they are saving, shopping cart abandonment rates, and other business metrics related to the overall health of your business.
 Shopify provides features for abandoned cart recovery amongst many other features to help keep your customers shopping.